KDurimel/DNAlogy/README.md

 <br/>

 All these options can be combined to use FastGSEA as you like.
-[Dummy data](https://github.com/KDurimel/DNAlogy/tree/master/FAST_GSEA/examples/input_data) can be used to try IT.
-Examples of results from this data are also provided [here](https://github.com/KDurimel/DNAlogy/tree/master/FAST_GSEA/examples/results)
+Dummy examples of results data are also provided [here](https://github.com/KDurimel/DNAlogy/tree/master/FAST_GSEA/examples/results)

 <br/>